-- Remove the top cowling. - Disconnect the start-in-gear protection cable from the starter, if equipped. - 3.
-Remove the starter/flywheel cover after removing the bolt(s).
+- 1. Remove the top cowling. - Remove the start-in-gear protection cable from the starter after removing the clip and the screw, if the cable is equipped.

+Remove the starter/flywheel cover after removing the 4 bolts.
+Disconnect the leads for the warning indicator.

 4. Prepare the engine for starting.
-For further information, see page 29.
+For further information, see page 32.
 Be sure the engine is in neutral and that the engine stop switch lanyard lock plate is attached to the engine stop switch.
 The main switch must be "ON" (on), if equipped.

-- Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope several turns around the flywheel clockwise. - Pull the rope slowly until resistance is felt. - Give a strong pull straight out to crank and start the engine.
+- Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope around the flywheel several turns clockwise. - Pull the rope slowly until resistance is felt. - Give a strong pull straight out to crank and start the engine.
 Repeat if necessary.